-I Tried a £379 Facial Device for a Month—These Are the Results
+I Tried a £380 Sculpting Facial Device for a Month—These Are the Results

-Facial devices have been big news for a while now, garnering attention for their abilities to sculpt and lift the skin.
-But one device that I see doing the rounds on Instagram is the Ziip nanocurrent device.
-Founded by Melanie Simons (Jennifer Aniston's go-to facialist), this handheld device uses electrical current to bring multiple benefits to the skin.
+Facial devices have been big news for a while now, garnering attention for their abilities to sculpt, lift and brighten the skin.
+As a beauty editor, I've tried several of them, from LED face masks to radiofrequency devices.
+But one device that I see doing the rounds on Instagram is the Ziip Halo.
+Founded by Melanie Simons (Jennifer Aniston's go-to facialist), this handheld facial tool uses electrical currents—both nanocurrent and microcurrent—to bring multiple benefits to the skin.

-The device is often out of stock and has rave reviews.
+The original device has rave reviews, and with the arrival of the Ziip Halo, I thought it was about time I put it to the test myself.
 But I'll put my hands up—when I first received this device, I tried it a couple of times before it retired to my bedside table drawer for some time.
-I have never used it consistently or given it a proper chance, so I decided it was time to dust it off and give it a month-long test drive to see if it can really give me a sculpted face and clear skin.
+I have never used it consistently or given it a proper chance, so I decided it was time to dust it off and give it a month-long test drive to see if it can give me a sculpted face and clear, glowing skin.
+Scroll ahead for my review after testing the device, as well as before and after pictures.

 How Does the Ziip Device Work?

-The Ziip uses electrical microcurrent and nanocurrent ( in the range of 900nA), which provide different benefits to the skin.
-It primarily uses nanocurrent as its main wavelengths to treat the skin.
+The Ziip uses electrical microcurrent and nanocurrent (in the range of 900nA), which provide different benefits to the skin.
+It primarily uses nanocurrent as its main wavelength to treat the skin and microcurrent to lift and tone the facial muscles.

 What is Nanocurrent?